ys-6-1/share-list/README.md

 This application was created during my time as a student at [Code Chrysalis](https://www.codechrysalis.io/ "Code Chrysalis Website").

 ShareList is a checklist sharing application.
-It allows users to make checklists, organize them with folders, and securely share your private folders with designated users who have accounts in the app, by typing in their email address.
+It allows users to make checklists, organize them with folders, and securely share their private folders with designated users who have accounts in the app.
 User authentication is implemented with JWT.

 ## Demo Video